How do I become involved in apprenticeships?

 How does a training delivery company become a registered training provider?

-Registration must take place through the Skills Funding Agency (SFA) and the company should have a contract worth £0.5m+.
+Registration must take place through the Education and Skills Funding Agency (ESFA) and the company should have a contract worth £0.5m+.
 If a company would like to deliver frameworks and delivery is worth less than £0.5m, registered training providers can work with the business to look at subcontracting training to meet demand.

 Can companies with temporary contracts take on an apprentice?